SweeXordious/GreetingChain/README.md

 Also, the logs of the other terminal should state that a valid transaction was validated in a block etc.
 ##### List existing greetings
-To send a transaction:
+To list the available greetings:
 ```ssh
     $ hellocli query helloworld list
 ```
-The `me` account is already created in the `init.sh` script along with a `you` account.